Robin O'Neil

 Robin O'Neil is a Holocaust researcher and author.
-After a career as the British major crimes' investigator who worked on criminal investigations for Scotland Yard, the Metropolitan Police Service, and London Home Counties Police, he obtained his Masters and Doctorate with the Hebrew and Jewish Department at University College London.
+After a career as the British major crimes' investigator who worked on criminal investigations for the Metropolitan Police Service and other police services in the Home Counties, he obtained his Masters and Doctorate with the Hebrew and Jewish Department at University College London.
 He now specialises in researching Nazi war crimes and the destruction of the European Jewish communities (1933–1945).

 Biography

 Robin O'Neil has pursued his work to the Baltic States and former USSR.
 He has launched a number of investigations into the perpetrators of the Holocaust, particularly those active in Lithuania and occupied Poland during World War II.
 He has conducted research regarding the Schutzstaffel (SS) and extermination camp commandants of Belzec, Sobibor, and Treblinka.